Why Is QVoice different?

 How is QVoice different?

-We use animations such as GIFs, folder transitions, or hinting. (check out the research)
+We use animations such as GIFs, folder transitions, or hinting.¹

 • Sometimes a GIF can explain an abstract word 100x better than any static image